talbs1986/simplego/scenarios/README.md

 ### Job
 The application which processes some functionality that suppose to shutdown afterwards

-### WebService
+### Service
-The application which runs forever and provides a web server for interactions
+The application which runs until sigterm and provides a web server for interactions